PenovD/Flask_web_app/README.md

+ Application for analyzing user costs.
  Flask app with 3 endpoints and integration with Telegram BOT.

 GET Method